-Scams in Bangkok – the best tips for your protection
+Scams in Bangkok, Thailand: The best tips for your protection

 What are scams?